manateelazycat/blink-search/README.md

 ```

 ## Usage
 1. Start blink-search: M-x blink-search
+2. C-u M-x `blink-search` to search current symbol
-2. Type keyword to search from multiple backend
+3. Typed keyword to search from all backends
-3. Type keyword that prefix with `#` to search current buffer
+4. Search current buffer when keyword starts with `#`
-4. Type keyword that prefix with `!` to grep current directory
+5. Search current directory when keyword starts with `!`
-5. Use `Ctrl + m` to select candidate or press `Alt + QuickKey` to select candidate match QuickKey
+6. Press `Ctrl + m` to select candidate or press `Alt + QuickKey` to select candidate match QuickKey
-6. Search current symbol: C-u M-x blink-search
-7. When you select candidate of common directory, you can press `Ctrl + l` to continue search on new directory with select candidate

 | Grep Buffer                                          | Grep Directory |
 | :--------:                                       | :----:                                                      |